Here are answers to the most common questions we receive, plus links to additional information you may find helpful on this site.

 A: First-round interviews are usually face-to-face, but on some occasions when one of our global offices is unable to send an interviewer we will invite candidates to interview by video conference (VC) from the Fontainebleau or Singapore campus.
 Please note that a VC interview does not in any way put you at a disadvantage, and that we will always advise you in advance if your interview will take place in this format.

 Q: Will I receive feedback on my interviews?

 If you are not successful in the first round you will be sent an email with the contact details of one of your interviewers; it is then up to you to get in touch and ask for feedback.
-All of our consultants are more than happy to provide feedback, and we strongly encourage you to take this opportunity.
+All our consultants are more than happy to provide feedback, and we strongly encourage you to take this opportunity.

 Q: If I am successful in getting through to decision round interviews where will these take place?

-A: Decision round interviews will usually take place in the relevant local office (although occasionally they will be conducted via VC).
+A: Decision round interviews usually take place in the relevant local office (although occasionally they will be conducted via VC).

 Q: If I am successful in getting through to decision round interviews, can I speak to someone in the local office beforehand?